jlem/WebDevChallenge/README.md

 ## Guidelines for writing challenges
 * 1. Don't be too vague, but don't be too specific.
 Make the challenge itself specific and measurable, but try not to impose a language or framework.
 * 2. If you do want to create a framework/language specific challenge, try to focus on challenges that are unique to that framework/language.
-* 3. Avoid "learn XYZ" style challenges - focus on challenges that can be DONE or shown in a git repo.
+* 3. Avoid "learn XYZ" style challenges - focus on challenges that can be DONE or shown in a Git repo.
 * 4. Favor challenges that will teach a new, useful skill that is relevant to web development, or skills that teach devs how to solve real web dev problems.
 The challenge can be a fun, meaningless exercise, but its purpose should be to expose the developer to skills that are applicable to daily web dev tasks.

 ## Table of contents